 JetBrains is also providing decompiling functionality as part of ReSharper, the renowned productivity tool for Visual Studio.

-dotPeek is available for download in three distributions: an .msi installer and portable versions for 32-bit and 64-bit processors.
+dotPeek is available for download in two distributions: an .msi installer and portable versions for 32-bit and 64-bit processors.

 - The installer-based distribution is a safe bet if you want to use dotPeek on a single PC and take advantage of automatic version management.